There are lots of special summer activities taking place in libraries – details are in our summer What’s On events brochure.

 The Summer Reading Challenge takes place every year during the summer holidays.
 Children can sign up at their local library, then read six library books of their choice to complete the Challenge.
+Pre-school, as well as primary aged children, are welcome to take part.
 There are exclusive rewards to collect along the way, and it’s FREE to take part!

 Summer Reading Challenge statistics